olivier-le-sage/camera-filters/README.md

 This code was implemented within a complete camera pipeline which streams frames from a MIPI/CSI interface to an HDMI output in real time.
-The filter block is inserted before the HDMI interface as shown in the diagram above.
+The filter block is inserted between the demoisaicing stage (bayer2rgb) and the HDMI interface (rgb2dvi), as shown in the diagram above.

 ## Filters